aptech/docs/docs/tsmt/selectlags.rst

    cls;
    library tsmt;

-   //Use the simarmamt procedure to generate ar data
+   // Use the simarmamt procedure to generate ar data
-   //This generates 1000 observations of and
+   // This generates 1000 observations of and
-   //AR(4) series with a constant
+   // AR(4) series with a constant
-   //and standard deviation equal to 1. b = { 0.1, .3, -.4, 0.2 };
+   // and standard deviation equal to 1. b = { 0.1, .3, -.4, 0.2 };
    q = 0;
    p = 4;